-Cape Town is widely considered to be the world’s most beautiful city because its urban areas are enveloped by the majestic Table Mountain National Park (TMNP) and its marine protected areas.
-TMNP is famous for incredible biodiversity and its reserves extend along a 1,000 square kilometer coastline and mountain range.
-This beauty will serve as the backdrop for your conservation internship in Cape Town, during which you will study conservation practices in South Africa.
+Cape Town is widely considered to be the world’s most beautiful city because its urban areas are enveloped by the majestic Table Mountain National Park, which is famous for its biodiversity.
+The reserves extend along a 1,000 square kilometer coastline and mountain range, which will serve as the backdrop for your conservation internship in Cape Town.

 - Table Mountain National Park